jschroeter/HomeAssistant-Limodor-AirOdor/README.md

 ## Installation

+1. Connect [AirOdor AD-UV][limodor_airodor_ad_uv] via a USB serial dongle to your HA machine (see [AD-UV manual][limodor_airodor_ad_uv_manual])
-1. Add this repository to HACS by clicking the following button [![Open this repository in HACS][hacsbadge]][hacs_my]
+2. Add this repository to HACS by clicking the following button

+   [![Open this repository in HACS][hacsbadge]][hacs_my]
+3. Click "download"
-2. Restart Home Assistant
+4. Restart Home Assistant
-3. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "LIMODOR AirOdor"
+5. In the HA UI go to "Configuration" -> "Integrations" click "+" and search for "LIMODOR AirOdor"

 ## Configuration is done in the UI